Chelation Therapy and Heart Disease: A Deep Dive into Potential Benefits

 Additionally, a follow-up study, TACT2 12, is currently underway to further explore the potential benefits of EDTA chelation therapy for post-heart attack patients with diabetes, as this subgroup seemed to benefit the most in the initial TACT study.

-It’s important to note that oral chelation supplements may not offer the same level of cardiovascular benefits as the intravenous EDTA used in some of the studies, as the absorption rate of oral EDTA is lower.
-More research is needed to understand the potential cardiovascular benefits of oral chelation therapy fully.
-We can say that we use acid-resistant capsules in our chelation product so that our EDTA Calcium is absorbed better by bypassing the stomach and entering the intestines with greater potential uptake.
-Do not use EDTA in capsule form if it is not in acid resistance capsules, and only EDTA Calcium Disodium should be used for maximum effect and safety.
+It’s important to note that oral chelation may not offer the same level of cardiovascular benefits as intravenous EDTA.
+This is because of the lower absorption rate of oral EDTA.
+At Bionox, we use acid resistant capsules in our chelation product to ensure better absorption of EDTA calcium.
+This occurs because the capsules allow it to bypass the stomach and enter the intestines for greater potential uptake.
+You should not use EDTA in capsule form unless it is in acid resistant capsules.
+Only EDTA Calcium Disodium should be used for maximum effect and safety.

 Binding of Chelating Agents to Toxins

-When we say chelating agents bind to toxins, we are referring to a chemical process where the chelating agent forms a complex with the toxin.
-Chelating agents have multiple binding sites, which allows them to form stable complexes with metal ions or, in other words, to connect with and bind to them.
+When we say chelating agents bind to toxins, we refer to a chemical process where the chelating agent forms a complex with the toxin.
+Chelating agents have multiple binding sites.
+These sites allow them to form stable complexes with metal ions.
+In other words, they connect with and bind to them.
 This ability to bind is based on the atomic structure of the chelating agent and the toxin.

 Where Do the Toxins Go?

-Once the chelating agent binds to the toxin, forming a stable complex, this compound becomes water-soluble and can be safely eliminated from the body.
+Once the chelating agent binds to the toxin, forming a stable complex, this compound becomes water soluble and can be safely removed from the body.
 This process mainly occurs through renal excretion, meaning the complex is expelled in urine.
-Some chelating agents can also promote toxin elimination through the feces.
+Some chelating agents can also promote toxin removal through the feces.

-There are a few ways to measure the body’s toxic load and assess the effectiveness of chelation therapy:
+There are several tests available to measure your body’s toxic load and determine if chelation therapy is effective:

-Heavy Metal Testing: This can be done through blood, urine, or hair sample analysis.
-Before chelation therapy, a baseline measurement of heavy metal levels is taken.
-Then, additional measurements are taken to see if levels have decreased during or after therapy.
+1. **Heavy Metal Testing** This involves looking at blood, urine, or hair samples.
+A baseline measurement of heavy metal levels is established before starting chelation therapy.
+Subsequent tests are conducted to monitor any decreases in metal levels during or after the therapy.

-Chelation Challenge Test: A chelating agent is administered, followed by a urine collection over 24 hours.
-The urine is then tested for heavy metals.
-This test can reveal hidden stores of heavy metals in the body that aren’t apparent in a regular heavy metal test.
+2. **Chelation Challenge Test** This test involves taking a chelating agent and collecting 24-hour urine samples.
+The collected urine is then tested for heavy metals.
+This approach helps uncover hidden heavy metals in the body that might not be detected in standard tests.

-Other Lab Tests: Lab tests such as complete blood count, liver function tests, and kidney function tests can also indicate how well the body handles the toxin load and how effective chelation therapy is.
-These tests can identify any strain or damage to these organs caused by heavy metals.
+3. **Other Laboratory Tests** Additional tests, such as a complete blood count, liver function tests, and kidney function tests, can also provide insights into the body’s capacity to manage toxins and the effectiveness of chelation therapy.
+These tests help identify any potential strain or damage to organs caused by heavy metals.

-Remember, though, that all medical procedures and tests should be conducted under the guidance of a qualified healthcare provider to ensure safety and effectiveness.
+It’s crucial to conduct all medical procedures and tests under the supervision of a qualified healthcare provider to ensure they are performed safely and accurately.

 Kidney Function

-several ingredients found in modern chelation support supplements may provide beneficial effects.
+Several ingredients found in modern chelation support products may have beneficial effects.

-EDTA, or Ethylene Diamine Tetraacetic Acid, is a chelating agent known for its ability to bind to heavy metals in the body, which can potentially aid in their removal and thereby reduce the toxic burden on the kidneys.
+EDTA is a chelating agent known for its ability to bind to heavy metals.
+It can potentially aid in their removal, reducing the toxic burden on the kidneys.
 A study published in Biomedical Research International suggested the potential benefit of EDTA.

 Modified Citrus Pectin, a specialized form of pectin, may be able to bind to and facilitate the excretion of a range of toxins, including heavy metals.
 This could potentially reduce the burden these toxins place on the kidneys, as highlighted in a study published in Phytotherapy Research.